 If you are a veteran suffering from any form of sleep apnea as a direct result of your active-duty military service, you may be entitled to compensation from the Department of Veterans Affairs (VA).
 Understanding whether your sleep apnea qualifies for VA disability benefits and how to get the information needed to prove entitlement to service-connection can be challenging.

 For information on what you need to know before filing a sleep apnea claim as a veteran, do not hesitate to contact our firm.
-Our VA disability attorneys can help you better understand what you could be entitled to for service-connected sleep apnea.
+Our VA disability attorneys can help you better understand what you could be entitled to for service-connected sleep apnea and what your VA rating might be.

 Sleep apnea is a sleep disorder that causes your breathing to be interrupted repeatedly throughout the night.
 Some of the most common symptoms associated with sleep apnea include: